Reporting rhythm story

 Reducing the friction between outlets, finance, and management review

-The hidden cost was not one dramatic failure.
-It was the ongoing drag between outlets, support functions, and the people trying to create a usable management picture.
+The hidden cost was the ongoing drag between outlets, support functions, and the people trying to create a usable management picture.

 - The operating problem